Wealth Club – Compelling investments for experienced investors

 St Chad’s (Birmingham) Holdings Ltd

 However, the contractor ran into issues with several other projects, resulting in losses and a lack of liquidity.
-Despite Downing receiving assurances directly from the senior management team, the firm went into administration in July 2019.
-While Downing considered progressing with a new project manager, the revised costs made the project uneconomical.
+The firm went into administration in July 2019 and the revised costs made the project uneconomical.

 The site was sold in a half-finished state for £1.5 million in July 2020, causing a £17.2 million impairment in Pulford’s accounts.